cockroachdb/docs/src/current/v24.3/disaster-recovery-overview.md

 {% include {{page.version.version}}/resilience/recovery-objectives-definition.md %}

-For example, when you use backups RPO and RTO:
+When you use backups, RPO and RTO can be visualized as follows:

 <img src="{{ 'images/v24.2/rpo-rto.png' | relative_url }}" alt="Simulating RPO and RTO.
 With RPO representing the tolerable data loss, and RTO representing the tolerable time to recovery." style="border:0px solid #eee;max-width:100%" />